WhoCraft/TARDIS-Refined-Wiki/Writerside/topics/Console-Unit-Patterns.md

       }
     }
   ]
+  ,"replace": false
 }
 ```

+> If the ``"replace"`` field = `true`, it indicates that your patterns will replace all patterns for this Console Unit type.

 ## Resource Pack
 You also need to create a Minecraft Resource Pack that contains all the textures you will be using in each pattern.